CambridgeEngineering/PartIB-Computing-Device-Programming/pwm.rst

    PWM.
 Source: Wikipedia

-This technique is so popular that you can find a full page on Wikipedia (https://en.wikipedia.org/wiki/Pulse-width_modulation) page dedicated to it and several tutorials available on internet like `Arduino <https://www.arduino.cc/en/tutorial/PWM>`_ and `Sparkfun <https://learn.sparkfun.com/tutorials/pulse-width-modulation/all>`_.
+This technique is so popular that you can find a full page on Wikipedia (https://en.wikipedia.org/wiki/Pulse-width_modulation) dedicated to it and several tutorials available on internet like `Arduino <https://www.arduino.cc/en/tutorial/PWM>`_ and `Sparkfun <https://learn.sparkfun.com/tutorials/pulse-width-modulation/all>`_.
 You may find this video useful:

 .. raw:: html